PRP for Hair Loss – stop losing hair and stimulate hair regrowth using PRP Injections

 PRP for hair loss is suitable for men and women who are concerned about hair thinning, hair loss or hair shedding.
 This treatment is ideal for people who are not ready for, or do not want to undergo invasive surgery such as a hair transplant.
 Because PRP is a natural product derived from your body’s concentrated blood platelets and bioactive proteins it’s also a good option for people who don’t want to rely on a daily drug intake to treat hair loss.
 As a natural treatment, PRP is suitable for nearly everyone and has minimal side effects.

-Academy Laser Clinics recommend using the advanced Emcyte PurePRPII system for hair loss, which produces the highest concentrations of PRP (6x base levels), meaning less treatments are required for great results.
+Academy Face and Body recommend using the advanced Emcyte PurePRPII system for hair loss, which produces the highest concentrations of PRP (6x base levels), meaning less treatments are required for great results.
 However, we can offer lower concentration and lower costs systems, but more treatments are required – please ask about the available options.

 PRP FOR HAIR LOSS RESULTS?